Toby Muck's Sidewinder Charters

 When: mid-March through April mid-May through July August through mid-September mid-September through October

-Where: Lower Columbia River near Cathlamet, Washington Lower Columbia River near the Astoria-Megler Bridge Maine Area 1 in the Pacific Ocean or Buoy 10 in the Lower Columbia River Tillamook Bay Bubble Fishery in the Pacific Ocean near the 'Jaws' and in Tillamook Bay, Oregon
+Where: Columbia River near Cathlamet, Washington Columbia River near the Astoria-Megler Bridge Marine Area 1 in the Pacific Ocean or Buoy 10 in the Columbia River Tillamook Bay Bubble Fishery in the Pacific Ocean near the 'Jaws' and in Tillamook Bay, Oregon

-Launch/Marina: Port of Wahkiakum #1 in Cathlamet, Washington Deep River Launch and the Port of Chinook, Washington Port of Chinook, Washington (Deep River Launch if conditions warrant) Garibaldi Marina in Garibaldi, Oregon
+Launch/Marina: Port of Wahkiakum #1 in Cathlamet, Washington Port of Chinook, Washington or Deep River Port of Chinook, Washington Garibaldi Marina in Garibaldi, Oregon

 Our guiding season generally starts in mid-March when fishable numbers of Spring Chinook Salmon (aka Springers) return from the Pacific Ocean as they make their way upstream to their natal streams.
 As some of these fish will travel 100's of miles and spend months in fresh water without feeding they enter the Columbia strong and filled with rich layers of fat.
 Many salmon connoisseurs consider Spring Chinook to be the top quality Chinook and the Columbia River fish the best of the best.
 Fishing out of Cathlamet, Washington we intercept these fish just after they leave the salt water when they are in their peak condition.